scupit/gcmake-test-project/README.md

 - [gcmake-dependency-configs](https://github.com/scupit/gcmake-dependency-configs): The
     [dependency compatibility layer](predefined_dependency_doc.md) repository which allows non-gcmake projects to be imported and consumed 'out of the box' by gcmake-rust.

+## TODO

+- [ ] Use the URL download system to retrieve nlohmann_json, so we don't have to clone 200MB of data.